Apply Now for the Master Urban Gardener program today.

 Feast your eyes on more events at the KITCHEN.

 Now in its twenty first year, MUG has long been a forum where both novice and experienced gardeners come to build their skills, sharing innovative and best practices for growing anywhere from the front porch to the garden plot.

 MUG covers the fundamentals of organic gardening in detail, using a combination of presentations and group and hands-on activities over the course of seven Saturday sessions.
 Topics include soil science and care, botany, sustainable growing practices, garden planning, pest and disease management, composting, seed starting and saving, and more.
 Sessions are taught by experts from the University of New Hampshire, University of Massachusetts and partners such as the New England Wildflower Society, as well as veteran community gardeners and The Trustees Boston Community Gardens Engagement Site Manager.
 Participants bring their varied experiences to the class, and a significant amount of peer knowledge sharing takes place as well.

 MUG is aimed at training community gardeners to be experts and organizers in their gardens, but it is also open to home gardeners who are active in their communities.
 After completing the program, participants perform valuable volunteer service in the Boston area gardening community.
 MUG graduates are integral to Trustees Boston Community Gardens events and workshops, particularly the Annual Gardeners Gathering and the Spring Plant Sales.
 Over the years, MUG graduates have contributed over 20,000 hours of service and have also led community gardening efforts in Boston and beyond.

 Between the classroom and service hours, MUG is a significant time commitment, but past participants have found it well worth it given the skills, confidence, and friends they gain.
-This year’s MUG course takes place on Saturdays January 20 until March 10 from 10AM-3PM, at the KITCHEN at the Boston Public Market and runs from January 22-March 12, excluding February 12.
+This year’s Fall MUG course takes place on Saturdays January 20 until March 10 from 10AM-3PM, at the KITCHEN at the Boston Public Market and will runs from September through November, dates to be announced soon.